Differences between revisions 26 and 27

 Look over the list of projects at http://kernelnewbies.org/OPWIntro

 Find a project there that interests you, and email the mentor.
 Introduce yourself, let the mentor know why you think that project would be a good fit for you, and ask the mentor any questions about the project.

-Complete the Linux kernel first contribution tutorial by March 19, 2014, and email your first patch to the opw-kernel mailing list.
+Complete the Linux kernel first contribution tutorial by October 31, 2014, and email your first patch to the opw-kernel mailing list.
 Do not send patches to the main Linux mailing lists!
-Note that your patch must be accepted by March 19th, and you may have to go through several patch revisions.
-The more high-quality patches you get accepted, the more likely your chance of getting accepted for an internship.
+Note that your patch must be accepted by October 31, and you may have to go through several patch revisions.
+The more high-quality, complex patches you get accepted, the more likely your chance of getting accepted for an internship.
 Note that we look at patch quality, communication style, ability to learn, and applicant background as well, so don't get discouraged if you see people sending a lot of patches.
 Submit early and often!

 Still have questions?